InitRunner

 Memory not persisting between sessions

-Short-term memory only lasts for the duration of a single session or daemon run.
-If you need cross-session recall, configure long-term memory:
+Session history (short-term) only lasts for the duration of a single session or daemon run.
+To recall facts across sessions, enable semantic memory:

 memory: